Species Accumulation Curves

 al. (1982).
 All these methods are based on sampling sites without

 replacement.
-In contrast, the method = "rarefaction"
+In contrast, the method = "rarefaction" finds the

 expected species richness and its standard deviation by sampling